tobydriscoll/udmath305/src/_build/html/_sources/laplace/convolution.md

 The integrals yield to standard trig tricks, if you care to finish them.
 ::::

 In the end, we can avoid Laplace transforms altogether!
 The impulse response is equivalent to the solution of $\opA[x]=0$ with $x(0)=0$, $x'(0)=1$, which is a homogeneous problem we can easily solve.
-Then a particular solution is just a convolution integral away.
+Then a particular solution is "only" a convolution integral away.
 It turns out that this process is equivalent to a 2nd-order version of the method of [variation of parameters](../first_linear/variation_parameters.md).
 For linear problems, all roads lead to the same destination.